ietf-wg-cellar/matroska-specification/index_tags.md

 # Introduction

-Matroska aims to become THE standard of multimedia container formats.
+Matroska is a multimedia container format.
 It can store timestamped multimedia data but also chapters and tags.
 The `Tag Elements` add important metadata to identify and classify the information found in a `Matroska Segment`.
 It can tag a whole `Segment`, separate `Track Elements`, individual Chapter elements or `Attachment Elements`.